Nadwey/PSMove-Clicker/README.md

 I recommend using [PSMoveServiceEx](https://github.com/Timocop/PSMoveServiceEx/) instead of [PSMoveService](https://github.com/psmoveservice/PSMoveService), but you can also use it.

 Run PSMoveService first, then PSMove Clicker.
+If  the program doesn't start, it means that it can't connect to PSMoveService

 Buttons: